dolittle/Runtime/Source/Events.Relativity/README.md

 Particles are small objects, and in Dolittle there is an event particle.
 This is the thing that passes through the event horizon into each singularity.

+### Barrier

+For quantum tunnels to be opened from a singularity towards an event horizon, it has to penetrate the barrier.
+This is the last line of defense for connecting - the barrier can refuse the opening of the tunnel.

 ### [Geodesics](https://vrs.amsi.org.au/geodesic-incompleteness-spacetime/)

 An observer travelling along a geodesic path may remain in motion forever, or the path may terminate after a finite amount of time.
 Paths that carry on indefinitely are called complete geodesics, and those that stop abruptly, incomplete geodesics.